Misterio77/nix-starter-configs/README.md

 Learning the basics of what Nix (the package manager) is, how the Nix language works, and a bit of NixOS basics should get you up and running.
 Don't worry if it seems a little confusing at first.
-Get confortable with the basic concepts and come back here to get your feet wet, it's the best way to learn!
+Get comfortable with the basic concepts and come back here to get your feet wet, it's the best way to learn!

 ## The repo